billymcross/billy-cross-webgl-intro/README.md

 # billy-cross-webgl-intro
  Homework 2 for graphical simulations

+Building the project: run "npm install" in the project folder.

 Controls: Use the mouse to warp the sine wave and background, the left and right keys to change the wave frequency, the up and down keys to scale the amplitude of the wave, and the space bar to cycle the distortion of the background noise.